praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 **If you are new here**, visit our [quick start](#quick-start) guide to onboard onto Docedex smoothly!

+<br><br>

 ***How does Docedex make hospital administrative management efficient?***

-From our market research, we found that fast typists prefer to do their hospital management through the use of single-line text "commands" that tell Docedex exactly what to do.
+From our market research, we found that fast typists prefer to do their hospital management through **the use of single-line text "commands"** that tell Docedex exactly what to do.

 For example, let's say that you want to add a doctor named Steve.
-Docedex allows you to enter a single line of text specifying your wish to add a doctor named Steve, alongside any other information about Steve that you wish to store.
-(For more information on the usage of these commands, go to our [Features](#features) section)
+Docedex allows you to enter a single line of text specifying your wish to add a doctor named Steve, alongside any other information about Steve that you wish to store. *(For more information on the usage of these commands, go to our [Features](#features) section)*

-This way, we ensure that all critical patient management functionality can be performed through the keyboard.
-Thus, we ***reduce the amount of time spent switching between the keyboard and mouse*** while you perform your duties.
+This way, we ensure that ***all critical patient management functionality can be performed through the keyboard***.
+Thus, we reduce the amount of time spent switching between the keyboard and mouse while you perform your duties.

 Furthermore, Docedex also comes with a nice visual feedback for our users.
 Find out more about our user interface